tannerpace/weatherclient/pages/posts/pages/posts/userdata.md

 5. **Creates and configures a systemd service**: Ensures your application starts on boot and can be managed like any other service.
 6. **Deploys the application and sets up a deploy script**: A simple script is created to allow easy redeployment of updated code.

-## A Word of Advice

-While this script automates the setup, I would recommend using it as more of a recipe and running these commands manually at least once.
-This will give you a better understanding of how everything works, from installing packages to configuring MySQL and setting up the Spring Boot application as a systemd service.
-By doing so, you’ll be able to troubleshoot more effectively and make customizations as needed for your specific setup.

 ### The Script

 Here’s the bash script that automates the entire setup: